-Step 1: KNOWLEDGE
+STEP 1: Knowledge

-- KNOW the government insurance requirements for different populations. - KNOW the populations you are serving and their unique needs. - KNOW the institutional insurance requirements for different populations. - KNOW the basics of your school's insurance plan (if they offer one) and the waiver requirements. - KNOW the history and culture of your institution in regards to health insurance for students. - KNOW who is making the decisions and the deadline for plan renewals.
+KNOW the government insurance requirements for different populations.

+KNOW the populations you are serving and their unique needs.

+KNOW the institutional insurance requirements for different populations.

+KNOW the basics of your school's insurance plan (if they offer one) and the waiver requirements.
-The Basics of Advocacy

-Knowledge

-Take time to learn and gather information.

-Preparation

-Compile what you've learned and establish relationships.

-Action

-Have the hard conversations.
-Elevate student voices.
-Share your experience.
+KNOW the history and culture of your institution in regards to health insurance for students.

+KNOW who is making the decisions and the deadline for plan renewals.

-Step 2: PREPARATION
+STEP 2: Preparation

 - Compile your knowledge into useful, digestible data. - Every time you have a conversation with a student who's been impacted by insurance policy, write it down.
 Ask them to email you the details.
-Keep track of the trends. - Focus groups or surveys. - Collect data and information from peer institutions, insurance companies, NAFSA listservs, and conferences. - Meet with insurance brokers to understand your students' options. - Build relationships with stakeholders and decision makers. - Encourage student involvement and elevate student voices. - Connect with local health care providers about their limitations regarding insurance.
+Keep track of the trends. - Focus groups or surveys. - Collect data and information from peer institutions, insurance companies, NAFSA listservs, and conferences.

+- Meet with insurance brokers to understand your students' options. - Build relationships with stakeholders and decision makers. - Encourage student involvement and elevate student voices. - Connect with local health care providers about their limitations regarding insurance.